 \subsection{The JPEG steganalysis}

-The best JPEG CNN at the end of 2018 is SRNet \cite{Boroumand2018_SRNet}.
-Note that this network is the only one that has been proposed with a Side Channel Informed version.
+The best JPEG CNN at the end of 2018 was SRNet \cite{Boroumand2018_SRNet}.
+Note that this network, at this period, is the only one that has been proposed with a Side Channel Aware (SCA) version.

-It can be interesting to list and rapidly discuss the previous CNNs used for JPEG steganalysis.
-The first network, published in February 2017, was the Zeng {\it et al.} network and was evaluated with a million of images, and does a little evaluation of the stego-mismatch \cite{Zeng2017} \cite{Zeng2017_Millions}.
-Then in IH\&MMSec'2017, in June 2017, two networks have been proposed: the PNet \cite{Chen2017_PNet}, and the Xu-Net-Jpeg \cite{Xu2017}.
-Finally, SRNet \cite{Boroumand2018_SRNet} has been put online in Septembre 2018.
+It is interesting to list and rapidly discuss the previous CNNs used for JPEG steganalysis.
+The first network, published in February 2017, was the Zeng {\it et al.} network and was evaluated with a million images, and does a limited evaluation of stego-mismatch \cite{Zeng2017} \cite{Zeng2017_Millions}.
+Then in June 2017 at IH\&MMSec'2017, two networks have been proposed: PNet \cite{Chen2017_PNet}, and Xu-Net-Jpeg \cite{Xu2017}.
+Finally, SRNet \cite{Boroumand2018_SRNet} was added online in Septembre 2018.

-In Zeng {et al.} network \cite{Zeng2017} \cite{Zeng2017_Millions}, the pre-processing block takes as input a de-quantized (real values) image, then convolved it with 25 DCT basis, and then quantize and truncate those 25 images.
-This pre-processing block, uses handcrafted filters kernel (DCT basis), the kernels' values are fixed, and those filters are inspired by the DCTR Rich Models \cite{Holub2015_DCTR}.
+In Zeng {et al.}s' network \cite{Zeng2017} \cite{Zeng2017_Millions}, the pre-processing block takes as input a de-quantized (real value) image, then convolved it with 25 DCT basis, and then quantized and truncated the 25 filtered images.
+This pre-processing block, uses handcrafted filter kernels (DCT basis), the kernels' values are fixed, and these filters are inspired by DCTR Rich Models \cite{Holub2015_DCTR}.
 There are three different quantizations, so, the pre-processing block gives $3\times25$ residual images.
-The CNN is then made of 3 subnetworks which are each producing a feature vector of dimension 512.
-The subnetworks are inspired by Xu-Net \cite{Xu2016a}.
-The three feature vectors, outputs by the three subnetworks, are then given to a fully connected structure, and the final network ends with a softmax layer.
+The CNN is then made of 3 sub-networks which are each producing a feature vector of 512 dimension.
+The sub-networks are inspired by Xu-Net \cite{Xu2016a}.
+The three feature vectors, outputed by the three sub-networks, are then given to a fully connected structure, and the final network ends with a softmax layer.

-Similarly to what has been done for spatial steganalysis, this network is using a pre-processing block inspired by a Rich Models \cite{Holub2015_DCTR}.
-Note that the most efficient rich models today is the Gabor Filter Rich Models \cite{Xia2017_GFR}.
-Also, note that this network takes advantage of the notion of ensemble of features, which comes from the different sub-networks.
-The network of Zeng {et al.} is less efficient than Xu-Net-Jpeg \cite{Xu2017} but gives an interesting first approach guided by the Rich Models.
+Similarly to what has been done for spatial steganalysis, this network is using a pre-processing block inspired by Rich Models \cite{Holub2015_DCTR}.
+Note that the most efficient Rich Models today is the Gabor Filter Rich Models \cite{Xia2017_GFR}.
+Also, note that this network takes advantage of the notion of an ensemble of features, which comes from the three different sub-networks.
+The network of Zeng {et al.} is less efficient than Xu-Net-Jpeg \cite{Xu2017}, but gives an interesting first approach guided by Rich Models.